xiaotong0201/GGMtest/README.md

     -   `Example.Rmd`：Examples on implementation of our methods and the benchmark methods for GoF test and CRT test.

     -   `GoF_simulations.R`：Contains the setups and instructions for generating data and implementation of GoF test in our simulation studies.
-The setups inlcude:

-        1. Type I error control.
+The setups inlcude: 1.
+Type I error control.
 2. Power comparison (band graphs, hub graphs and Erdös-Rényi random graphs).
 3. Additional simulations on GoF tests for GGMs (consider an experimental setup in Verzelen and Villers [2009] for a balanced comparison with existing methods).
 4. Additional simulations on GoF tests with prior information (using statistic functions PRC-w and ERC-w).

     -   `CRT_simulations.R`：Contains the setups and instructions for generating data and implementation of CRT test in our simulation studies.
-The setups inlcude:

-        1. Gaussian linear regression.
+The setups inlcude: 1.
+Gaussian linear regression.
 2. Logistic regression.
 3. Nonlinear regression.
 4. Nonlinear binary regression.

     -   `real_data_analysis.R`：Contains the following sections:

-        1. Average Daily Precipitation in the United States.
+        -   Average Daily Precipitation in the United States: 1.
+Create graph.
+2. Simulation Type-I Check.
+3. Subsampling.
-            -   Create graph.
-            -   Simulation Type-I Check.
-            -   Subsampling.
-        2. Dependence of Fund Return.
-            -   Define X and Y.
-            -   Estimation by Glasso.
-            -   GoF Test.
-            -   Type I error check.
+        -   Dependence of Fund Return: 1.
+Define X and Y. 2.
+Estimation by Glasso.
+3. GoF Test.
+4. Type I error check.
+5. CIT Test.
-            -   CIT Test.
-        3. Breast Cancer Relapse.
-            -   Type I Error.
+        -   Breast Cancer Relapse: 1.
+Type I Error.
+2. CIT Test.
+3. Noise Experiments.
-            -   CIT Test.
-            -   Noise Experiments.

 -   Folder `GGM-Test-Version0`: R code for two tests (MC-GoF and G-CRT)